 - All faculty are being encouraged to provide flexibility so that students requesting the ability to learn remotely can do so.
 Students at high risk of complications from COVID-19 or who may be taking care of someone at high risk should continue to learn remotely. - Students will be required to stay home if they are sick or if any person living in the same residence is sick with COVID-19 symptoms. - Students have access as needed to UCF's Counseling and Psychological Services (CAPS) aimed at minimizing the interruption to learning caused by mental health concerns.
-CAPS has catalogued helpful information and tools focused on coping during COVID-19 and offers assessments and counseling via telephonic or video sessions. - Students will be responsible for cleaning their own classroom seats with provided disinfectant wipes. - Students are asked to avoid gathering unnecessarily in classroom, lounges, housing common areas, and other university spaces. - Students should avoid using shared equipment and materials when possible.
+CAPS has catalogued helpful information and tools focused on coping during COVID-19 and offers assessments and counseling via telephonic or video sessions.
+Students who need assistance, including after hours, can reach out to CAPS by calling 407-823-2811 or visiting http://caps.sdes.ucf.edu. - Students will be responsible for cleaning their own classroom seats with provided disinfectant wipes. - Students are asked to avoid gathering unnecessarily in classrooms, lounges, housing common areas, and other university spaces. - Students should avoid using shared equipment and materials when possible.